I recently noticed on my blog that sometimes the CSS hover transitions for font-size, border-color, and

 transition: $null-transition;

-find the CSS class that disables the transitions .preload-transitions
+find the CSS class that disables the transitions .preload-transitions.
+Lastly, once

 we know the DOM element, we remove the class from it.